HiroFujisame/Nend-Sudes/README.md

 ---

 10/may/2021 - I noticed my youtube recommendations are way too monotone, it only shows me dmc content and metal gear rising soundtracks. while searching for memes, though, i found this channel named brian david guilbert and it's pretty funny, would recommend a try.

+---

+11/may/2021 - nothing really happened today ¯\_("/)_/¯ just the normal routine, sorry to disapoint.